RTKConsortium/RTK/applications/rtkfourdrooster/README.md

 With a recent GPU, this should allow you to perform a standard resolution reconstruction in less than one hour.

 Note that the reconstructed volume in this example does not fully contain the attenuating object, causing hyper-attenuation artifacts on the borders of the result.
-To avoid these artifacts, reconstruct a larger volume (--size 256) should be fine.
+To avoid these artifacts, reconstruct a larger volume (`--size 256`) should be fine.
 Note that you will have to resize your motion mask as well, as 3D the motion mask is expected to have the same size, spacing and origin as the first 3 dimensions of the 4D output.

 ## Motion-Aware 4D Rooster

-4D ROOSTER doesn't require explicit motion information, but can take advantage of it to guide TV-regularization if motion information is available.
-Please refer to the tutorial on Motion-Compensated FDK to learn how to obtain a valid 4D Displacement Vector Field (DVF).
-Once you have it, simply adding the option --dvf "4D_DVF_Filename" to the list of rtkfourdrooster arguments will run MA-ROOSTER instead of 4D ROOSTER.
+4D ROOSTER does not require explicit motion information, but it can take advantage of it to guide TV-regularization if motion information is available.
+Please refer to the tutorial on [motion-compensated FDK](../rtkfdk/README.md) to learn how to obtain a valid 4D displacement vector field (DVF).
+Once you have it, simply adding the option `--dvf 4D_DVF_Filename` to the list of `rtkfourdrooster` arguments will run MA-ROOSTER instead of 4D ROOSTER.

 ```
 # Reconstruct from all projection images with MA ROOSTER